basecom/FixturesPlugin/docs/installation.md

 # Installation

 There are multiple ways to install the plugin.
-The recommended way is to use [Composer](#todo) for the installation.
+The recommended method is to use [Composer](https://getcomposer.org/) for the installation.

 ## Install via composer <Badge type="tip" text="Recommended" />

-The plugin can be installed via composer by requiring it.
-It follow all of the shopware best-practices to be easly installable:
+You can install the plugin via Composer by requiring it.
+This method follows all of Shopware's best practices for easy installation:

 ```shell:no-line-numbers
 composer require basecom/sw6-fixtures-plugin
 ```

-After the plugin is installed via composer, you'll need to tell shopware to load the plugin.
-For that we need to refresh the plugin table and install/activate it afterwards.
-This can be done with following commands (in your shopware instance):
+After installing the plugin via Composer, you'll need to instruct Shopware to load the plugin.
+To do this, refresh the plugin table and then install and activate the plugin with the following commands (in your Shopware instance):

 ```shell:no-line-numbers
 bin/console plugin:refresh